stuartellis/sve-personal-website/content/articles/python-modern-practices.md

 Current versions of Python support type hinting.
 Consider using type hints in any critical application.
 If you develop a shared library, use type hints.

 Once you add type hints, type checkers like [mypy](http://www.mypy-lang.org/) can check your code as you develop it.
-Code editors can also read type hints to display information about the code that you are working with.
+Code editors will read type hints to display information about the code that you are working with.
 You can also add a type checker to your pre-commit hooks and CI to validate that the code in your project is consistent.

 If you use [Pydantic](https://docs.pydantic.dev/) in your application, it can work with type hints.
 Use the [mypy plugin for Pydantic](https://docs.pydantic.dev/latest/integrations/mypy/) to improve the integration between mypy and Pydantic.